ABB22denfor/PasswordManager/README.md

-###### We are not responsible for any account information being leaked, use this program at your own risk
+###### By downloading and installing this program you understand that you have read and agreed to the End-User License Agreement